-- Estimates for linear infrastructures were completed based on historical unit rates from the Basement Flooding Protection Program in Toronto.
-Costs will vary for other municipalities. - For Project SWM_W1, the cost estimate includes the construction cost for the Station.
-The design cost and the linear components are not included in the estimate.
+Estimates for linear infrastructures were completed based on historical unit rates from the Basement Flooding Protection Program in Toronto.
+Costs will vary for other municipalities and is deemed to be conservative for the Municipality of SWM.

+- For Project SWM\W1, the cost estimate includes the construction cost for the Station.
+The design cost, linear components, and EA costs are not included in the estimate.